Shruti3893/Revolving_Credit-Regression-Project/README.md

 ## [2.
 DataSet Details]
 -The dataset is having Revolving Balance and associated Credit line attributes of customers.
 Which contains an event log extracted from Banking Sector.

--Dataset has 36 columns in total, in which 35 are Independent Variables and 'Tota_credit_revolving_balance' is Target Variable.
+-Dataset has 36 columns in total, in which 35 are Independent Variables and 'Total_credit_revolving_balance' is Target Variable.

 [Dataset Details.xlsx](https://github.com/Shruti3893/Revolving_Credit-Regression-Project/blob/main/Dataset%20Details.xlsx) is the provided Dataset for the Project.